rosiemin/Predicting-Infertility-Capstone1/README.md

 * If I examine any of the specific beta coefficients from my model (performed by stats models not sklearn), I can that age and bmi increase with an infertile outcome compared to fertile outcome.
 While these make sense, many of the other predictors do not, for instance, I would have expected a history of STIs, irregular periods, increase smoking intensity would have higher odds among the infertile group compare to the fertile group, but my model is not telling me this.
 * I do have class imbalance in this analysis (only ~10% infertile), while I try to combat this by weighting my classes (Y = 1 vs Y = 0) differently.
 In an ideal situation, I would have a 50/50 split of my weights so I could correctly predict without having to bias my outcome variable.
 * I was able to make sure that during my test-train splits and during my k-fold, I preserved the proportions of my outcome.
 Therefore if I observed 10% infertile in my overall dataset, after a test train split, I would still have 10% infertile in my train set and 10% infertile in my test set.
 The same goes for my k-fold splits.
+* This data is mainly all self-reported, so these results may be subject to recall bias or mis-classification.
+The best scenario is that I am dealing with non-differential misclassification, therefore biasing my results towards the null, but in reality, I might have run into differential misclassification which could bias my results in either direction.

 ### Future Steps
 * Re-do analysis including the other years that NHANES has available (approximately 10 more years worth of data).
-*
+This will allow me to increase my sample size, which could, in turn, improve my power to detect
+* Ideally getting real-world data on whether or not an individual is infertile based on a medical diagnosis rather than self-reported data.
+* Continue to improve the model, there might be risk factors that I'm not including in this model or that were not available to me that might influence infertility more.

+Acknowledgements: Thanks to the NHANES database provided by Center for Disease Control and Prevention and the National Center for Health Statistics